Asiim/TDD-chess/README.md

 	- ~~Enemy king is one row up and one column right~~
 	- ~~Enemy king is one row down and one column left~~
 	- ~~Enemy king is one row down and one column right~~
-- Prevent pawn from moving if king is left under atack

 ### Pawn tests:
 - ~~Pawn init~~